IMPORTANT NOTICE PLEASE READ

 If you board the Mistress Linda then you accept that you are subjecting yourself to various kinds of risks many of which you must retain sole responsibility for.
 Before leaving the Harbour you will be asked to read the Safety Briefing booklet so you can understand the risks that you are taking.

-Boat Safety Plan – this is located in the training manual and is available upon request.
+Boat Safety Plan – is located in the training manual and is available upon request.

 Liferafts – SOLAS class B 10 man auto deploy and inflate life raft is on the wheelhouse roof, in the event of any emergency follow the skippers instructions, 4 man Solas B valise in cabin under stbd seating.